Meller Braggins glossary of terms below helps to explain some Estate Agency terminology.

 Bridging Loan: Temporary finance ‘bridging’ the period between completion on the purchase of a property and the sale of an existing property, funds from which are intended to finance/part finance the new purchase.

-Fee paid to your estate agent, usually following exchange of contracts.
+Commission: A fee paid to your estate agent, usually following the exchange of contracts.

 Annual payment made on freehold land to the original freeholder in perpetuity.

 The point at which the balance of the purchase price is paid and the purchaser gains access to the property.

 Legal documents relating to a property, usually held by the Building Society or Bank if the property is subject to a mortgage.

 Right of access for a particular purpose, granted to someone who is not the owner of the land in question.